-As believers in Him, may we consider the many gifts that God has given us and use them to serve one another as we answer our baptismal call.
+To do as Jesus tells us, may we consider the many gifts that God has given us and use them to serve one another – especially in challenging times – as we answer our baptismal call.

-That all of us may demonstrate an understanding that we represent the Catholic Church to the Southeast Texas community so that we may bring about a community based in justice and mercy.
+That all of us may demonstrate an understanding that we represent the Catholic Church to the Southeast Texas community as we do what Jesus tells us to do.

 We pray …

-That we may demonstrate our belief in the Holy Spirit as the Source of all our gifts.
-That we may do this by allowing our gifts to flow into the greater community through our diocesan ministries and Catholic Charities.
+That we may carry out Jesus’ Gospel instructions by sharing our gifts with the greater community through our diocesan ministries and Catholic Charities.

 We pray …

-That we may answer God’s call to carry the Gospel message to the poor, the lost, the vulnerable and the unchurched acting as one faith community, believing in Him as the Source of all that we have and are.
+That we may act on Jesus’ instructions to carry the Gospel message to the poor, the lost, the vulnerable and the unchurched acting as one faith community, especially with those in need of life changing miracles.

 We pray …

-We ask that we may always be hospitable to one another, including the stranger among us, without complaining, and serve one another as good Stewards of our many gifts realizing that all those gifts have their Source in Him.
+We ask that we may always be hospitable to one another, including the stranger among us, without complaining, and serve one another as good Stewards of our many gifts realizing that all those gifts come from Him.